Maya El Nahal

 Glasgow

 Roadkilled beings die in violence, and are removed by the council before being mass-incinerated.
 Their bodies do not decompose.
 This is in many ways a necessary interruption for the health and safety of the city's living inhabitants, pressed so close together that living on top of necro-communities would be harmful.
 But it is also a grief.
-This project tries to complete circles by honouring the deaths that found me, and at least returns emotional/spiritual energy to nourish soils.
+This work tries to complete circles by honouring the deaths that found me, and at least returns emotional/spiritual energy to nourish soils.

 Crow is the trickster-teacher.
 I wonder what they think of us naming our happiness-related wrinkles after their feet, or of ageism and our global youth industry.